 I really enjoy it and I always have.
 I think these community initiatives are really important to help our economy grow and to keep younger generations within Darke County.”

 For eighth grader Austin Singer, manufacturing wasn’t on his radar before this camp—this experience has introduced him to different pathways for his future.
 Singer said, “Everybody was really positive and welcoming, so if I happen to change my mind, manufacturing will be where I go.”

 Whirlpool Corp.
-Greenville Operations Communications Assistant Cassie Rapier is happy this program gives kids options for pursuing a career in STEM (Science, Technology, Engineering and Math) and manufacturing.
+Greenville Operations Communications Assistant Cassie Rapier is happy that this program gives kids options for pursuing a career in STEM (Science, Technology, Engineering and Math) and manufacturing.

 “I support this initiative because when you’re in high school, a lot of people push you towards college as the only step to take after high school, and I feel like that’s not necessary because Darke County has a strong manufacturing industry presence with so many great career opportunities,” Rapier explained.

 On the first day, the campers are given a theme for the week, divide into groups and presented with a project to solve by the end of the week.
-Each day, the youth spend the morning at the Career Tech Center at Greenville High School to work on their projects and then spend the afternoon at one of the four manufacturing facilities.
-While they’re at these facilities, they learn of different career opportunities available to them.
+Each day, the kids spend the morning at the Career Tech Center at Greenville High School to work on their projects and then spend the afternoon at one of the four manufacturing facilities.
+While they’re at these facilities, they learn the different career opportunities available to them.

 “I was the main engineer on the project so I did a lot of work on it,” Singer said.
 “I mean, who doesn’t like bacon?”